ABOUT Laia

 She collaborates with brands, research groups, NGOs and institutions on projects related to polar environments, wildlife, and environmental storytelling.
 Her work prioritises long-term partnerships grounded in field use, operational relevance and sustained engagement in demanding environments.

-Her work is driven by a continued commitment to understanding and documenting environments that are both fragile and rapidly changing, and to documenting them with accuracy, restraint and respect.
+Her work is driven by a continued commitment to understanding and documenting fragile, rapidly changing environments, and to doing so with accuracy, restraint and respect.